 In situations where the care is shared and neither carer provides a sufficient degree of care to meet the requirements, neither carer qualifies for CP.

 Policy reference: SS Guide 1.1.C.310 Constant care (CP)

-If the care receiver is a child with severe disability or severe medical condition, the level of care required may mean that there is more than one carer.
+If the care receiver is a child with severe disability or severe medical condition, the level of care required may mean that there is more than 1 carer.
 In these situations it would generally be accepted that continuous care is being provided.
 The THP medical report will identify the number of carers required.
 However, if doubt exists, then further investigation may be appropriate.